 A specialist insomnia service at Royal Surrey County Hospital NHS Foundation Trust is transforming the lives of people suffering from long-term sleep problems.

-Around 80 per cent of patients who complete the one-to-one course at Royal Surrey report a marked improvement in their sleeping patterns and overall welfare.
+Around 80 per cent of patients who complete the one-to-one programme at Royal Surrey report a marked improvement in their sleeping patterns and overall welfare.
 Royal Surrey is one of only a handful of trusts across the country providing an insomnia service.

 Each year, hundreds of people are referred by their GP or medical specialist to the clinic’s four-strong team of Occupational Therapists.